 Social media toolkit case: Climate activist Disha Ravi urges Delhi HC to modify bail condition

-NEW DELHI: Climate activist Disha Ravi, facing prosecution for her alleged involvement in sharing a toolkit backing the farmers' protest in 2021, urged the Delhi High Court on Monday to modify a bail condition of seeking prior permission of the trial court before travelling abroad.
+NEW DELHI: Climate activist Disha Ravi, facing prosecution for her alleged involvement in sharing a toolkit backing the farmers’ protest in 2021, urged the Delhi High Court, on Monday, to modify a bail condition of seeking prior permission from the trial court before travelling abroad.

-The plea came up for hearing before Justice Swarana Kanta Sharma who, after hearing submissions for the counsel of Ravi and police, said an order will be passed at 4 PM.

-Ravi, in her plea before the high court, has sought modification of the bail condition that she should take prior permission of the trial court to travel abroad.
+Ravi, in her plea before the high court, has sought modification of the bail condition that she should take prior permission from the trial court to travel abroad.

 Her counsel urged the high court to modify the condition to the extent that she shall intimate the trial court before going abroad.

-"I need to travel abroad frequently and on short notices.
+“I need to travel abroad frequently and on short notice.
 I have already travelled abroad three times after passing of the bail order and even an LOC has been issued against me.
-The bail condition of taking prior permission of the trial court is causing me inconvenience.
-I have not violated any of the bail conditions," Ravi's counsel argued on her behalf.
+The bail condition of taking prior permission from the trial court is causing me inconvenience.
+I have not violated any of the bail conditions,” Ravi’s counsel argued on her behalf.

 However, the state’s counsel opposed the plea, saying that merely because the condition is found inconvenient by her, it cannot be a ground for modification.